A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Conclusion

 Comprehensive experiments on the 5×5 grid network under Gaussian and Weibull arrival distributions, structured around targeted comparisons, examined (i) the importance of composite local–regional state and reward design, (ii) the effect of regional parameter sharing against a fully decentralized baseline.
-The results closely align with the main ideas behind SEMI-CTDE: grouping tightly coupled intersections into regions and coupling this regioning with composite state and reward formulations yields consistently superior performance compared with purely local learning and conventional rule-based control.
+The results closely align with the main ideas behind SEMI-CTDE: grouping tightly interdependent intersections into regions and coupling this regioning with composite state and reward formulations yields consistently superior performance compared with purely local learning and conventional rule-based control.
 The results further revealed a clear relation between receptive-field choice and arrival flow demand: OneHop is most effective under light and moderately demanded flows while RegionWide dominates under heavy flows.
 Together, these findings highlight that region-centric semi-centralized learning combined with carefully structured state and reward designs yields robust, interpretable gains over both purely local learning and traditional rule-based control.

 Despite these contributions, our study has several limitations that suggest avenues for future work.
-First, the implemented models consider a restricted discrete action space built from four phase logics with short/long durations; more complex phasing schemes , as well as continuously variable green durations, are not explored here even though SEMI-CTDE itself can naturally accommodate them.
-Second, our state design relies on hand-crafted spatial and temporal aggregates; while this yields interpretability, it may underutilize the expressive power of modern deep models.
-A natural extension is to integrate learned feature extractors—such as graph neural networks to capture finer-grained spatial structure over the road network and LSTM- or other sequence models to encode temporal dynamics—within the SEMI-CTDE backbone, replacing or augmenting the manually designed blocks.
-Exploring these richer architectures, together with more general action parameterizations and larger-scale or real-world networks, forms a promising direction for future research on region-based multi-agent traffic signal control under the SEMI-CTDE paradigm.
+First, the implemented models consider a restricted discrete action space built from four logics with short/long durations; more complex phasing paradigms, as well as continuously variable green durations, are not explored here even though SEMI-CTDE itself can naturally accommodate them.
+Second, our state design relies on hand-crafted spatial and temporal aggregates.
+While this yields interpretability, it may underutilize the expressive power of modern deep models.
+A natural extension is to integrate learned feature extractors such as graph neural networks to capture finer-grained spatial structure over the road network and LSTM, or other sequence models to encode temporal dynamics.
+These extensions are all compatible with the SEMI-CTDE backbone, replacing or augmenting the manually designed feature blocks.
+Exploring these richer feature spaces, together with more general action parameterizations and larger-scale or real-world networks, forms a promising direction for future research on region-based multi-agent traffic signal control under the SEMI-CTDE paradigm.